replica-io/replica-io/README.md

   * _iterative:_ starting small — growing strong, delivering value
     regularly and persistently.

+## Contributing 🙏

+The project's goal is quite ambitious, so your support is more than welcome! 🤗

+If you are also excited about this project, there are many ways you can get involved.
+A good start is to subscribe for notifications, check and participate in open issues, pull requests, discussions.
+Please ask questions, suggest ideas, report problems, submit changes!

 ## License ⚖️

 Source code is licensed under the [Apache License, Version